Slow download speed

 Check the JDownloader forums and search the web.

-If other users have reported similar issues recently, the issue is most likely not on your side.
+If other users have reported similar issues recently, the issue is most likely not on your side but on the hosters' side.
+In that case you can't do anything about it.

 - Did you enable a speed-limit by mistake in JD?
 (Speedgraph does show a red line for enabled speed-limit)